Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 dM_t = \lambda\,(X_t - M_t)\,dt, \qquad M_0 = 0.

-The bias is purely deterministic given the path of X — it has no diffusion component, only a lagged response to the mispricing.
+The bias is functionally determined by the path of X — its dynamics have no independent dW_t component, only a lagged response to the mispricing.
 The EMA half-life is \ln 2/\lambda.
 Unlike the proportional bias M_t = \rho X_t discussed above, the EMA introduces a temporal lag: M_t tracks X_t with delay, and this asymmetry between the bias and the mispricing is what breaks the Sharpe-ratio invariance.

 3.1 Stationary moments